The Heading Home Plan

-A Regional Plan for Making Homelessness Rare, Brief, and Non-Repeating
+A Regional strategy for Making Homelessness Rare, Brief, and Non-Repeating

 United Way of Monroe County, Community Foundation of Monroe County, South Central Housing Network, and the Housing Insecurity Working Group